OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 6. Within the `sortTable()` function, replace `TODO1` with the following code.
 Note:

-   - The code creates an array of `SortField` objects which has just one member since the add-in only sorts on the Merchant column.
+   - The code creates an array of `SortField` objects, which has just one member since the add-in only sorts on the Merchant column.

-   - The `key` property of a `SortField` object is the zero-based index of the column to sort-on.
+   - The `key` property of a `SortField` object is the zero-based index of the column to sort.

    - The `sort` member of a `Table` is a `TableSort` object, not a method.
 The `SortField`s are passed to the `TableSort` object's `apply` method.